-What happens when you send a producer into the field with just a microphone for company?
+What happens when you send London’s finest beatmaker to the UK’s most mysterious location – with just a microphone for company?

 For this first outing – we invited the prolific beatmaker and all-round-nice-guy, Paul White to join us on a bumpy boat ride to one of the UK’s most mysterious places: The Maunsell Sea Forts.